+The detailed RTC architecture mapping to the overall high-level architecture in Figure 4.1-1 is shown in Figure 4.1-2 below.
+Note that Figure 4.1-2 illustrates only the half portion of Figure 4.1-1 (the link from one RTC endpoint to RTC AF and RTC AS), as the rest of portion is symmetric.

-Figure 4.1-1: 5G-RTC General Architecture
+Figure 4.1-2: RTC General Architecture

-Note: Some of functions may not be required depending on the collaboration scenario.
-Description of collaboration scenario and its architecture variant are specified in Annex A.
+NOTE1: Some of functions may not be required depending on the collaboration scenario.
+Descriptions of collaboration scenario and its architecture variant are specified in Annex A.